Distinguished Andrologist Award

 Biography

-In recognition of her exceptional scientific contributions to the field of Andrology, outstanding leadership roles in the ASA and broader scientific community, and commitment to advancement of science in male reproductive health, the American Society of Andrology is pleased to award its highest honor, the Distinguished Andrologist Award to Dr Jacquetta Trasler.
+In recognition of her career-long scientific contributions and her leadership and activities to building and enriching our discipline, along with her strong connections with the ASA and EAA, the American Society of Andrology is delighted to award its highest honor, the Distinguished Andrologist Award, to Dr. Marie-Claude Hofmann.

 Award Recipients